 - Call in fresh eyes.
 Have a homeschooling friend, parent, teacher or other knowledgeable individual come to your homeschool and “hang out” for a couple of days.
 Have them give you ideas on things they see going well as well as things you could improve, and get their suggestions on how you might incorporate some new and more effective ideas.
 A fresh perspective can do wonders for bringing new life to your studies.

 - Do a unit study.
 Even if unit studies aren’t normally a method you use, give one a try!
 You don’t have to change anything else you’re doing, curriculum-wise – just choose a subject that your child is interested in and do a short-term unit study on it.
 Amanda Bennett, for example, offers one-week and four-week unit studies on more than 50 topics!
 Whether your student loves horses, football, tornados, digital photography, chocolate, or simply wants to explore other cultures – there is a unit study that will pique his or her interest!
-If free is better, check out TheHomeSchoolMom’s free unit study downloads.
+If free is better, check out TheHomeSchoolMom's subscriber exclusive printables.

 - Include a project.
 Now don’t panic on me – you don’t have to do a semester’s worth… just do one!
 Whether it’s a special experiment to reinforce science learning, some artistic creation to exemplify a period studied in history, or something else, do something hands on.
 Break out the paints and doo dads and household odds and ends, and make that trip to Hobby Lobby to add in a dose of fun and creativity to the new homeschool year.
 Yes, it will make a mess.
 And it will be so worth it for the jolt of joy it brings to your homeschool.